Danny Lloyd (footballer): Tranmere Rovers

 On 10 November 2020, Lloyd joined League Two side Tranmere Rovers on a short-term contract.
 He made his debut on 11 November 2020 in an EFL Trophy tie against Wigan Athletic.
 His first goal followed in the same competition in a 2-1 win over Manchester City U21s on 8 December 2020.

 Gillingham

 On 6 July 2021, Lloyd joined League One side Gillingham, having rejected an offer to remain at Tranmere.
 Lloyd was released after one season at the club following their relegation to League Two.

 Rochdale

 On 9 December 2022, he signed a one-month contract with League Two side Rochdale.
 On 9 January 2023 his contracted was extended until the end of the season.

 Livingston

 In August 2023, Lloyd joined Scottish Premiership club Livingston.
 After just five appearances, Lloyd was released upon expiry of his short-term contract.

 Southport

 On 8 February 2024, Lloyd returned to his first club Southport, twelve years after he left the club the first time.
+On 9 July 2026, Lloyd was named club captain for the 2026-27 National League North season.